dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 As mentioned previously, your component must be up and running and the Unix Socket must be created running before Dapr starts.

-By default, Dapr looks for [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket) files in the folder in `/tmp/dapr-components-sockets`.
+By default, Dapr looks for [Unix Domain Socket][uds] files in the folder in `/tmp/dapr-components-sockets`.
 The name of the file without any extension will be the name of the component, for `memstore.sock`, the component name will be `memstore`.
 Since you are running Dapr in the same host as the component, all we have to ensure is that this folder and the files within it are accessible and writable by both our component and Dapr.

 ## Step 2: Declaring a gRPC-based Pluggable Component